SaumitraTandon/Simple-Linear-Regression-Salary-Model-/README.md

 # Simple Linear Regression

-This project demonstrates the implementation of Simple Linear Regression using the scikit-learn library in Python.
-The goal is to predict the salary of employees based on their years of experience.
+This project demonstrates the implementation of Simple Linear Regression using the scikit-learn library in Python & R. The goal is to predict the salary of employees based on their years of experience.

 ## Dataset